securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 ---

-Let’s understand this better with an example:
+Let's understand this better with an example:

 Imagine you are using a website called **fitmealplanner.com** that helps you plan your meals using your fitness and health data from **Google Fit**.

-Here’s how OAuth applies in this scenario:
+Here's how OAuth applies in this scenario:

 1. **Client Application**
    → `fitmealplanner.com`